 I believe in the power of theatre because I believe in the power of story, community, and ritual.

-I am drawn to stories that explore our human-ness in all of its messiness and magic.
-I am less interested in stories of clear heroes and villains than I am in stories of complicated human beings.
-I prefer plays that ask more questions than they answer, always aiming to tell those stories in a way that provokes an audience to keep thinking long after the house lights have come back on.
+I am drawn to stories that explore our human-ness in all of its messiness and magic, and that ask more questions than they answer.
 I am interested in contemporary works and new play development, as well as exploring and exploding old stories in ways that allow them to speak to us right now.

 I believe that the best work frequently happens when we engage with the things that scare us; in order to make this possible, I believe in the necessity of creating brave and supportive spaces, where collaborators can feel free to risk, explore, and play.